f5devcentral/f5-velos-training/docs/velos_points_of_management.rst

   :align: center
   :scale: 70%

-BIG-IP tenants leverage HT-Split, where the TMM process runs on even numbered hyperthreads as described in the following solution article.
+BIG-IP tenants leverage HT-Split where the TMM process runs on even numbered hyperthreads as described in the following solution article.

 `K15003: Data and control plane tasks use separate logical cores when the BIG-IP system CPU uses Intel Hyper-Threading Technology <https://my.f5.com/manage/s/article/K15003>`_